-“The two boys grew up into strong young men and, as all things do, the lead he- wolf died, while hunting a wild boar.
+“The two boys grew up into strong young men and, as all things do, the lead he- wolf died.
 So there was a great debate among the pack members, including Romulus and Remus.
 ‘We should elect our leader by the Moon Goddess’s way,’ requested the biggest wolf, Canis, who was once a friend to Romulus and Remus when they were toddlers.
 ‘No!
 We have lost so many to hunters, famines, and on hunts!’ cried Luna, the lead she- wolf.”

 “All of a sudden, Canis pounced on Remus, the weaker of the twins.
 Romulus pulled Canis off of his brother and hit him on the head with a big rock.
 The rogue wolf fell down dead.
 ‘Thank you, brother,’ said Remus to his sibling.
 Romulus went to their foster mother and said to her, ‘We must go now, before we put ourselves in jeopardy.’
 That’s just what they did!”

 “The twins set out to find a land they could call their own.
 Remus would use his knowledge of the land to see if it was a proper place to settle.
 However, Romulus used his strength to hunt for food and tame two wild horses on which they would ride.
 One day, while they were traveling, Remus stopped his horse.
 ‘What is ever the matter, Remus?’ asked his brother.”